cansyl/DEEPScreen/README.md

 * CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300.index
 * CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300.meta

-Run **loadDEEPScreenModel.py** script to provide DTI predictions for a set of compounds.
+Run **loadDEEPScreenModel.py** script, while inside the **bin** folder of the local repository, to provide DTI predictions for a set of compounds.
 The arguments of this script are as follows:

 ```
 python loadDEEPScreenModel.py  <target_id> <model_name> <path_to_smiles_of_compounds>
 ```

 where **<target_id>** is the ChEMBL id of the target protein, **<model_name>** stands for the name of the model for the corresponding target stored under the **tflearnModels** folder (without the filename extension), and the last argument is the path to the test compounds file (including SMILES of the query compounds).
-You can run the following script to generate DTI predictions for CHEMBL1790 and the compounds in the sample file:
+You can run the following script (while inside: /path-to-local-repository/bin) to generate DTI predictions for CHEMBL1790 and the compounds in the sample file:

 ```
-python loadDEEPScreenModel.py  CHEMBL1790 CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300 ../trainingFiles/sample_test_compound_file.txt
+python loadDEEPScreenModel.py  CHEMBL1790 CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300 sample_test_compound_file.txt
 ```

 **Output of the script:**